basmaashouur/competitive-programming/Knowledge-Phase/Topics-library/Data-structure-lib.md

    // Initialization
    m.insert(make_pair("hello",9));
+  // map.insert() only inserts if the container doesn't already contain an element with an equivalent key.

+  // You should use operator[] instead:

+   m[p2.first] = p2.second;

    // Check if a key exist incement it, if not insert it then incrment
    // it will also find how many values of that key exist